Team-TAU/tau/README.md

 - Twitch Webhook Secret (a random string)
 - Twitch App ID (The Client ID you just generated)
-- Twith Client Secret (The Client Secret you just generated) You probably will never need to use the Postgres and TAU database passwords, but you do need to set what you want them to be as a part of setting up the docker containers.
+- Twith Client Secret (The Client Secret you just generated) You probably will never need to use the Postgres and TAU database passwords, but you do need to set them to something (preferably a strong PW) in order to build the containers.
+- If you want to change the port TAU runs on (`PORT` in the steps above), set `TAU_PORT` to this value.
+- The internal address is set to `0.0.0.0`, in order to allow incoming connections on the host machine to properly point to the server.
+- If you want to use an existing ngrok account, set `USE_NGROK_TOKEN=True`, and `NGROK_TOKEN=<YOUR NGROK TOKEN>`

 Please leave the other values alone, unless you know what you're doing.

 Now that you've set up your `.env` file, open your terminal of choice, navigate to the TAU project directory (where you will find docker-compose.yml and Dockerfile), and execute the command